UWPCE-PythonCert/SystemDevelopment/slides_sources/source/profiling.rst

 .. nextslide::

 Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time:

 *premature optimization is the root of all evil.*

-    *-Donald Knuth*
+--Donald Knuth

 http://c2.com/cgi/wiki?PrematureOptimization

 http://c2.com/cgi/wiki?ProfileBeforeOptimizing

 Steps to better performance
 ---------------------------